Classification of Breast Cancer Histopathology Images using a Modified Supervised Contrastive Learning Method: Literature Review

-Research results on medical images using self-supervised methods demonstrate better performance than the supervised ones.
-For instance, Chhipa et al. \cite{chhipa2023magnification} introduced a method based on the Efficient-net \cite{tan2019efficientnet} architecture that utilizes the SimCLR approach for the binary classification of the BreakHis dataset.
+Results of research conducted on medical images using self-supervised methods demonstrate better performance compared to the supervised ones.
+For instance, Spathis et al. \cite{spathis2022breaking}, using electrocardiogram data, illustrated that clever transformations of input data with self-supervised approaches can perform well even without extensive annotations.
+Peng et al. \cite{peng2024boundary} used Information Invariant Clustering to develop local representations without relying on traditional contrastive learning, advancing self-supervised learning for medical image segmentation tasks.
+Their method introduces a regularized mutual information objective and a boundary-aware loss, enhancing model interpretability.
+Chhipa et al. \cite{chhipa2023magnification} introduced a method based on the Efficient-net \cite{tan2019efficientnet} architecture that utilizes the SimCLR approach for the binary classification of the BreakHis dataset.
 Jin et al. \cite{math11010110} introduced the HistoSSL architecture, a knowledge distillation model based on non-contrastive learning, which does not rely on a strategy for creating negative pairs.
 Additionally, Li et al. \cite{li2021dual} proposed a combined method of SimCLR and multiple instance learning \cite{dietterich1997solving}, in which the representations of an image are extracted through self-supervised learning and given as input to a multiple instance learning model.
 Ciga et al. \cite{ciga2022self} presented a relatively comprehensive article using the self-supervised SimCLR method on different ResNet \cite{he2016deep} architectures, i.e. ResNet-18, ResNet-34, ResNet-50, and ResNet-101.
 The network was trained in a self-supervised manner on 57 different histopathology datasets, and ultimately, the weights obtained were used for classification, segmentation, and regression tasks on the data.
+Additionally, Ghesu et al. \cite{ghesu2201self} demonstrated the utility of contrastive learning and online feature clustering on 100 million medical images from diverse modalities, validating their approach on multiple medical problems.
+Wang et al. \cite{wang2023pyramid} proposed the Pyramid-based Local Wavelet Transformer model, which enhances self-supervised learning by integrating a pyramid-based transformer into the encoder of Masked Autoencoders (MAE).
+This approach is designed to effectively capture both local and global features in histopathological images, improving the representation learning process in self-supervised settings.

 The cases mentioned above represent only a few examples of the research conducted in the field of histopathology for self-supervised learning.
 There is comparatively less research in this area than in supervised learning, creating an opportunity for progress and advancement, as demonstrated in this report.